 The best time to see these beauties in full bloom is during summer months, preferably early July.
 I unfortunately only was able to spot two full fields of still living sunflowers while I visited in mid-August.
 Let me say though, that those two fields were remarkable.
 I literally hopped off my bike mid-ride and ran across the street to get a closer look.
 Followed by shameless selfies among the large flora.

 5. The monasteries

-With iconic biblical figures painted in Thracian style, these 2,000+ year old churches are beautiful revelations to Bulgaria’s culture and history.
+With iconic biblical figures painted in Thracian style, these 2,000+-year-old churches are beautiful revelations of Bulgaria’s culture and history.
 Many of these religious centers are uniquely sewn into mountainous surroundings, adding to their powerful beauty and spiritual stimulation.
 Whether you come from a Christian background or not, visiting Bulgaria’s monasteries can be a profoundly moving experience.

 6. Geographical wonders